ppy/osu-wiki/wiki/Tournaments/ATS/2018/en.md

 2. Each mappool consists of 6 brackets: NoMod, [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers), [DoubleTime](/wiki/Game_Modifiers), Special, and FreeMod.
 3. Each mappool consists of 16 maps in total.
 4. Each mappool has one tiebreaker.
-5. The NoMod and Special bracket will be played with no modes activated.
+5. The NoMod bracket will be played with no modes activated.
+6. The Special bracket is harder version of NoMod bracket with more map variants, it will be played with no modes activated.
-6. The Hidden, HardRock and DoubleTime bracket will be played with the respective modes activated.
+7. The Hidden, HardRock and DoubleTime bracket will be played with the respective modes activated.
-7. The FreeMod bracket will have FreeMod activated.
-Every individual player can pick Hidden, HardRock or both.
+8. The FreeMod bracket will have FreeMod activated.
+Every individual player can pick Hidden, HardRock, both, or NoMod.

-8. The tiebreaker will be played under NoMod conditions.
+9. The tiebreaker will be played under NoMod conditions.
    - In case of a tie, the tiebreaker will be replayed again with FreeMod activated.
-9. The mappool consists of following format:
+10. The mappool consists of following format:
    - 5 NoMod
    - 2 Hidden
    - 2 HardRock